 It’s fair to say that my mission to create this linguistic-related language learning application began that day, in that classroom.

 SAMENESS, MONOTONY, UNIFORMITY - HOW ELSE CAN I DESCRIBE THE ENGLISH LANGUAGE LEARNING APP MARKET?

 Back in 2017-2018, I began to assess the English language learning app market.

-In truth, I was shocked that a tech startup like Duolingo came to be worth (apparently) billions of dollars when all the app seems to do is regurgitate the same old first language to second language translation exercises.
+In truth, I was shocked that a tech startup like Duolingo came to be worth (apparently) billions of dollars.
+All the app seems to do is regurgitate predictable first language to second language translation exercises.